wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 ## 26 - The DOM - HTML from Strings and XSS

-We are going to learn about creating HTML with strings, using the **backtick strings** Wes showed us earlier.
+We are going to learn about creating HTML with strings, using **backtick** strings, which Wes showed us earlier.

 This approach is Wes' favourite, but make sure to watch the video all the way through, because at the end Wes will show a potential security hole that comes up when using this method.

 The main security flaw with this method is something called **XSS** which stands for **cross-site scripting**.

 Create a new javascritp file `creating-with-strings.js` and change the script src in the `index.html` file to point to our new file.

-There is a property `innerHTML`, which is similar to `innerText` which we can grab off an element.
-We will grab the element with the class of item and console log it.
+There is a property `innerHTML`, which is similar to `innerText`, which we can get off an element.

+Select the element with the class of `item` and log it. 👇

 ```js
 const item = document.querySelector('.item');